ggmessier/ggmessier.github.io/pages/designs.md

 A simple filesystem for the external FLASH chips used on the dAuratus board.
 A play on will-o-the-wisps or [ignis fatuus](https://en.wikipedia.org/wiki/Will-o%27-the-wisp) which were flashes in swamps scientifically attributed to the spontaneous combustion of marsh gas.

-## Fan Controller

-A controller for 12VDC fans to adjust their speed and gust pattern.
-Used to create air movement in a grow box to strengthen the plants and prevent fungus and/or rot.

-- The speed of the fans is adjusted by treating each one as a load for a TSM4NB60 MOSFET.
-- Gate voltage is adjusted by RC lowpass filtering the pulse width modulated outputs of the three 8 bit TCB timers on the AVR128DB28 MCU.
-The RC time constant equals (10kOhm)*(1uF) = 10ms.
-- Fan observations:
-  + The fans benefit from a brief stretch at a 100% duty cycle (max speed) to spin them up.
-Start up remains inconsistent so the duration of startup time may need to be adjusted.
-  + Fan speed is non-linear with the fan very quickly going from a medium speed to off (approximately over   90% to 87% duty cycle).
-A non-linear step pattern through this range would give the fans a more linear behavior.
-  + When fans driven too slowly, they enter an oscillatory state where they alternate between gusting and off.